TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 2. Per-sheet method:

-Vertical steel tanks are produced of mild steel, low-alloyed or stainless steel.
+Vertical steel storage tanks can be fabricated of mild steel, low-alloyed or stainless steel.

 |The lower ring thickness